dingxiong/dingxiong.github.io/_posts/2023-12-25-mysql-concurrency-control.md

 more details in function [ReadView::copy_trx_ids](https://github.com/mysql/mysql-server/blob/76a196a0c5df52c2b09b96ccfd9ddb34da95f67e/storage/innobase/read/read0read.cc#L353).

-Below is sample backtrace I got when doing the first select in a transaction.
+Below is a sample backtrace I got when doing the first select in a transaction.

 ```
 (lldb) bt